mlhartme/stool/client/documentation.md

 #### DESCRIPTION

 Displays status of all stages (or the stages specified by `-stage`) as a table.
 See the `status` command for a list of available fields.
-Default fields/values are `name state last-modified-by`.
+Default fields/values are `name image last-deployed`.

 [//]: # (include stageOptions.md)